How to nurture your relationship with your body after a cancer diagnosis

 Accept Your Body as It Is

 Know that your body is good, right now, regardless of how it looks.
-Acceptance doesn't mean complacency; it means acknowledging and appreciating your body for what it is today.
+How incredibly resilient this body is, in the face of cancer.
+Body acceptance doesn't mean complacency; it means acknowledging and appreciating your body for what it is today.
 Embrace the changes and focus on the present moment rather than dwelling on the past or worrying about the future.

 Curate a Positive Social Media Environment